MicroEJ/docs/ApplicationDeveloperGuide/moduleNatures.rst

 **Configuration**:

-This module nature inherits the configuration properties of the following plugins:
+This module nature inherits the build options of the following plugins:

 - :ref:`module_natures.plugins.artifact_checker`

-This module nature defines the following dedicated configuration properties:
+This module nature defines the following dedicated build options:

 .. list-table::
    :widths: 25 65 15